Plating Plastics at Guardian Automotive Trim

 The plastic blends are more expensive and difficult to plate because they have less butadiene, but many automotive engineers prefer the higher-impact polycarbonate blends.
 During testing, the shock-absorbent area of the polycarbonate blend withstands a greater impact, but in the real world, according to Mr. Horn, it does not absorb that much.
 "At 40 to 50 mph impact, the type of plastic does not make much of a difference," he commented.
 You can mold a part using PC ABS for strength or reinforce a part made from ABS.
 The molding process is critical, because any imperfections due to molding are magnified by plating.
 Much of a part's performance depends on the part design.
 Guardian works with automotive design engineers to develop parts; however, most of the cooperative engineering is done at the Guardian Tech Center in Warren, Michigan.

 Once parts are molded, they are masked.
-During this process, the parts are placed in masking systems from Rodgers Finishing Tools and sprayed with resist paint in a spray booth from George Koch Sons.
+During this process, the parts are placed in masking systems from Rodgers Finishing Tools and sprayed with resist paint in a spray booth from George Koch Sons, LLC.
 After air drying, the parts are taken to the plating line.

 As each rack of parts finishes its plating cycle, it goes through a series of hot and cold rinses to test for adhesion.
 The plastic and the plating expand and contract at different rates.
 The hot-cold-hot sequence reveals adhesion failure before parts leave the line.